Quick Answer

 Self-Learning Limitations

-- No Personalized Guidance: Generic materials don't address your specific needs
+- No Personalized Guidance: Generic materials don't address your specific pronunciation challenges.

-- No Correction of Bad Habits: Mistakes become permanent without intervention
+- No Correction of Bad Habits: Mistakes become permanent without someone to catch them early.

-Self-learning is valuable as a supplement to teacher guidance, but it should not replace the essential role of a qualified instructor in your Tajweed education.
+Self-learning is valuable as a supplement to teacher guidance, but it should not replace the essential role of an experienced instructor in your Tajweed education.

 How to Choose the Right Teacher